What are pet microchips?

 Once implanted, the microchip number is recorded on an DEFRA approved pet microchip database along with details about the animal, the microchip implanter, the breeder and the owner (or keeper).
 Pet owners need to ensure their current contact details are always on the database against the pet microchip number.

 Should your pet become lost, vets, animal shelters and local councils can scan your pet microchip and using the unique number will contact the database where the details are held, who in turn will contact recorded the pet owner.
+You can also buy a universal scanner from your preferred pet microchip company and scan your pet yourself.

 It is very important to keep your contact details up to date on the database so that if you move house or change your phone number you will still be contactable in the event of your pet becoming lost/straying.
 If a pet is transferred to a new owner, it is a legal requirement that the new owner ensures their contact details are updated on the pet microchip record in the database.